apache/incubator-pegasus-website/_overview/en/benchmark.md

 ![500-limit-set](/assets/images/benchmark/500-limit-set.png)
 ![500-limit-auto-set](/assets/images/benchmark/500-limit-auto-set.png)

-It can be observed that when RocksDB rate-limiter enabled, the disk IO utilization rate has been reduced, and write latency jitters have also been greatly alleviated.
+It can be observed that when RocksDB rate-limiter enabled, the disk IO utilization rate has been reduced, and write latency has also been greatly alleviated.

 ![limit](/assets/images/benchmark/limit.png)
-We have obtained the results from YCSB benchmark:
+We obtained the results from YCSB benchmark:

 * When rate-limiter enabled, the throughput increased by about 5%
 * When both rate-limiter and auto-tune enabled, the throughput increased by about 20%
-* When rate-limiter enabled, only the latency in extreme situations (P999/P9999) has a significant improvement effect, but the improvement is not significant for most requests
+* When rate-limiter enabled, only the latency in extreme situations (P999/P9999) has a significant improvement, but the improvement is not significant for most requests

 However, it should be noted that:

-The auto-tune function may trigger [write stall](https://github.com/facebook/rocksdb/wiki/Write-Stalls) in scenarios where a single piece of data is large, please evaluate whether to enable auto-tune reasonably.
+The auto-tune function may trigger [write stall](https://github.com/facebook/rocksdb/wiki/Write-Stalls) issues in scenarios which a single piece of data is larger, please evaluate whether to enable auto-tune reasonably in your environment.

-### Different number of replica servers
+### Cluster scale

 This test aims to observe the impact of different number of replica servers on read and write throughput.